Attention to detail, milkshakes fire German glory

 Talking to reporters after arriving at Germany’s Brazilian base in Santo Andre, an isolated town on the Atlantic shore, Loew outlined his thoughts.

-“I’ve been around long enough to realize that some of these same kinds of debates repeat themselves from tournament to tournament," he said.
+“I’ve been around long enough to realise that some of these same kinds of debates repeat themselves from tournament to tournament," he said.

 "Obviously people are going to have different opinions on the lineup and on the tactics.
 But I’m going to try to stay away from of all that.”